A Local’s Guide To Traveling Around Croatia

 Weather

-In this section, we’ll give you rough travel costs, but do remember that the current climate means prices can fluctuate quickly, so always double-check ahead of time to ensure up-to-date prices.
+In this section, we’ll give you rough travel costs, but remember that the current climate means prices can fluctuate quickly, so always double-check to ensure up-to-date prices.

 Buses

-The price of car hire will depend upon the provider you choose, the package, and the type of car you opt for.
-However, an economical choice will usually cost around 20-80 euros per day.
-(Please note that these prices rise yearly and may be inaccurate when reading.) the fuel price is fluctuating wildly at the moment, so you need to also factor in this.
+The price of car hire will depend upon the provider, the package, and the type of car you opt for.
+However, an economical choice usually costs around 40-100 euros daily.
+(Please note that these prices rise yearly and may be inaccurate when reading.)
+The fuel prices have been steady for a year now at around 1.50 euros per liter.

 Road Tolls

 You will need to pay for toll roads throughout Croatia.
-Motorways are a faster route, but these have tolls attached to them, which are 16 euros to travel between Zagreb to Zadar, 31 euros from Zagreb to Ploce (on the way to Dubrovnik), and 25 euros from Zagreb to Split.
+Motorways are a faster route, but they have tolls attached to them: 16.5 euros to travel between Zagreb and Zadar, 31 euros from Zagreb to Ploce (on the way to Dubrovnik), and 25 euros from Zagreb to Split.
 (Please note that these prices rise yearly and may be inaccurate when reading.)

 Ferries

-Foot passengers will find that ferries are a very cost-effective option; for instance, Split to Hvar is 6.50 euros for a foot passenger but 42 euros for a car.
-You can see that car ferries are more expensive and that’s something you need to consider.
-Another example is Split to Brac, at 4.50 euros per person and 20.50 euros for a car.
+Foot passengers will find that ferries are a very cost-effective option; for instance, Split to Brac is 6.50 euros per person but 25-40 euros for a car.
+You can see that car ferries are more expensive, which you need to consider.
 (Please note that these prices rise yearly and may be inaccurate when reading.)

 Flying